jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

   * Headers: The headers are colon separated name-value pairs that provide additional metadata about the client, the resource or the request itself.
 The `host` header must be included in HTTP/1.1 and subsequent versions.
 Other headers are optional and can be useful to define the preferred client's connection type (like `keep-alive`), the languages it accepts, to provide session data (via the `session id`), or to define the `Content-Length`.

 - Body:
-  It is usually used for `POST` request, to send the actual data to the server.
+  It is usually used for `POST` request, to send the actual data to the server (for example, name=value parameter pairs, instead of doing it via query strings in the URL like we do in `GET` requests).
 Its content depends on the particular method.
 Not used for GET requests.

 ## HTTP Request Methods